 Arlan started with E.S as a Blueberry scout in 2016.
 He holds an associate’s degree in Science from Langara college and is finishing an undergraduate degree in Biology from Simon Fraser University.
 He has a combined 5 years of IPM experience working in the BC and Alberta Peace region as both an independent pest monitoring contractor and a research assistant with Agriculture and Agri-food Canada.
 His past research interests have been heavily focused on entomology projects, predominantly in the field of IPM.

 Samm is currently working on her Bachelor of Horticulture Science with

 a Plant Health Major at Kwantlen Polytechnic University.
 She started

 working at E.S.
 Cropconsult in 2016 as a cranberry scout.

 Cranberry IPM Supervisor

 Tannis first joined ES as a practicum student in 2015, later becoming a cranberry supervisor.
 She has worked on cranberry-related research projects, and has helped with various ongoing research projects in all crops.
 Tannis is also finishing up her Bachelor’s of Agriculture Science at UFV.

 Berry IPM Supervisor

-Nayla has a certificate in Agriculture Livestock and is currently pursuing the Horticulture Crop Production and Protection certificate at UFV.
+Nayla has an Agriculture Technology livestock diploma from UFV, and is currently pursuing the Bachelor of Agricultural Science, Horticulture major.
 Nayla started with E.S. as a berry scout, and is now a supervisor and IPM consultant in blueberries.
 When she is not doing field work, she spends her free time hiking, riding her horses, and caring for her motley crew of farm animals.